nahmedraja/GASAL2/README.md

 The `test_prog` directory conatins an example program which uses GASAL2 for sequence alignment on GPU.
 See the README in the directory for the instructions about running the program.

 ## Problems and suggestions
-For any issues and suugestions contact Jonathan LEVY (j.levy@student.tudelft.nl) or Nauman Ahmed (n.ahmed@tudelft.nl).
+For any issues and suugestions contact Jonathan Lévy (j.levy@student.tudelft.nl) or Nauman Ahmed (n.ahmed@tudelft.nl).